Thursday’s opening night of girls’ playoff basketball action featured Gladewater, Gilmer, and many more

 The Gilmer Lady Buckeyes took care of business in Winona, beating Kilgore 69-18, and will face the winner of Farmersville and Athens in the 2nd round.

-Jermaine Lewis and the Gladewater Lady Bears won a tough contest against Elysian Fields at the Lobo Coliseum in Longview.
+Coach Jermaine Lewis and the Gladewater Lady Bears won a tough contest 45-41 against Elysian Fields at Lobo Coliseum in Longview.
+They will face Mount Vernon in the area round.

-And Sabine outlasted Harleton down the stretch in Hallsville, and will face DeKalb next week.
+And Sabine outlasted Harleton down the stretch in Hallsville 58-53, and will face DeKalb next week.